 Dopamine is responsible for controlling the body’s ability to feel pleasure; urging a person to repeat the behaviour needed to bring about this emotion.

 The more the drug is consumed, the less the brain produces excess Dopamine; this process is known as developing a ‘tolerance’ – causing users to ingest more of the drug in the attempt to reconstruct the initial high.

-When you attend drug and alcohol rehab in Sussex, you will attend workshops that will help you better understand why your addiction is an illness.
-You will also be armed with techniques to help you control your illness using effective behavioural techniques.
+When you attend drug and alcohol rehab in East Sussex, you will attend workshops that will help you better understand why your addiction is an illness.
+This means you will also be armed with techniques to help you control your illness using effective behavioural techniques.

 No one can predict who will become addicted.
 There are several factors which might offer some insight into who may be at a greater risk.
 Some of those include:

 As with most things, behaviour is largely a function of environment and genetics.
 Those that are susceptible to addiction due to genetics factors may require shorter exposure to lead to addiction problems.